talles-silva/user-management-crud/README.md

-# xDashboard User CRUD Service
+# User Management CRUD Service

 This service is a simple CRUD (Create, Read, Update, Delete) for managing user data.
-It is built using Node.Js, TypeScript, Fastify, and MongoDB.
+It is built using Node.js, TypeScript, Fastify, and MongoDB.
 The primary purpose is to demonstrate a basic user management system with RESTful API endpoints.

 ## Technologies Used

+- Node.js
 - TypeScript
 - Fastify
 - MongoDB